fasterthanlime/ooc-docs/source/language/tutorial.rst

 Variables
 ---------

 Hoh.
 I have an idea how to write an ever more awesome program.
-I'll print KALAMAZOO not once, not twice - I'LL PRINT IT THREE FUCKING TIMES!
+I'll print KALAMAZOO not once, not twice - but three times!
 For additional coolness, we'll store it in a variable.

 But how will be do it?